remotion-dev/remotion/packages/docs/docs/lambda/runtime.md

 - Noto Sans Tamil Regular
 - Noto Sans Thai Regular

-Since December 2021 the following fonts are also available
+Since December 2021 the following fonts are also available **only on the `arm64` version of Remotion Lambda:**

 - Noto Sans Simplified Chinese Regular
 - Noto Sans Simplified Chinese Bold